davidepi/spectre-light/README.md

 Furthermore, you can download the Windows or macOS installer of cmake from the official site

+### Dependencies

+Although no dependency is strictly required, with the exception of [cmake](https://cmake.org "cmake homepage"), having the Magick++ library is stronly suggested (API version 7.0 or newer).
+The Magick++ lib is part of the [ImageMagick](https://www.imagemagick.org/script/index.php) suite and can be easily installed in any OS.
+WIthout Magick++, *spectre-light* is limited to read and write only NetPBM and Windows Bitmap V3.0 files.

 ### Building

 Building *spectre-light* works exactly like any other cmake project.